endor/kettu/README.md

 ## Todo
-* display errors, also tracker errors in tracker info + torrents list (maybe red)
 * iphone compatibility
 * debug why browser sometimes seems to fill up memory and become slower (maybe not cleaning up all intervals?)
 * extend stats view
 * maybe icons for different file types in file list
 * maybe show ratio goal in torrent list (if so, it should be changeable in the settings)
-* maybe be able to select multiple torrents and pause/activate them
 * maybe actually request if turtle mode is enabled to set correct value
 * maybe aggregate graphing data
+* maybe have a trash icon where torrents can be dragged and dropped into
 * clean up torrents controller
 * optimize multi selection functionality